 ETLs must be fault-tolerant, secure, scalable, and accurate — along the entire pipeline — with the ability to configure error messages, reroute faulty events, and enrich data programmatically on the fly.

-With modern cloud data warehouses like Amazon Redshift, Google BigQuery, and Snowflake, you can perform transformations directly on massive datasets without the need for a dedicated staging area.
+With modern cloud data warehouses like Google BigQuery you can perform transformations directly on massive datasets without the need for a dedicated staging area.

 Doing your ETL in batches makes sense when you do not need your data in real time.
 While many companies have disparate and complicated warehousing systems, incompatibility between systems and knowledge lost due to turnover results in spiraling costs and time required to consolidate data.